FurryGamesIndex/games/doc/tags.en.md

 - `crocodile` Main characters include crocodile furries
     - This tag implicate (depend on) these tags: `reptilia`
 - `snake` Main characters include snake furries
     - This tag implicate (depend on) these tags: `reptilia`
+- `turtle` Main characters include snake furries
+    - This tag implicate (depend on) these tags: `reptilia`

 ### Biological species: Special